-Origin: French ; from Classical Greek chilioi, thousand ; from Indo-European base an unverified form ĝhéslo-, thousand
+Origin of kilo-French ; from Classical Greek chilioi, thousand ; from Indo-European base an unverified form ĝhéslo-, thousand

-Origin: French, from Greek khīlioi, thousand; see gheslo- in Indo-European roots.
+Origin of kilo-French, from Greek khīlioi, thousand; see gheslo- in Indo-European roots.

 kilo - Computer Definition

 Thousand (10 to the 3rd power).
 Abbreviated "K." For technical specifications, it refers to the precise value 1,024 since computer specifications are based on binary numbers.
 For example, 64K means 65,536 bytes when referring to memory or storage (64x1024), but a 64K salary means $64,000.
 The IEEE uses "K" for 1,024, and "k" for 1,000.
 See KB, binary values and space/time.